yarah123/kjtech-lab-k8s-terraform-fork/gcp/README.md

 ```

-Deploy a loadbalancer to expose the PlaceOS back office application and APIs.
+Deploy a cloud loadbalancer to expose the PlaceOS back office application and APIs.

 ```sh
 # get the name of the gke cluster: